 Peel off one banana, and mash it with a fork in a small bowl.
-After this, add one egg white into the mash and stir well until both ingredients blend well.
-Apply a thick layer of the paste in the areas where your skin is dry, while a thin layer around the T-zone where the skin is more oily.
+After this, add one egg white to the mixture and stir until both ingredients blend well.
+Then, apply a thick layer of the paste on clean skin in the areas where your skin is dry, while a thin layer around the T-zone where the skin is more oily.

-Wait for the mask to act for about 10 minutes and then wash off with warm water.
+Wait for the mask to act for about 10 minutes, and then wash it off with warm water.

-You can use this mask once or twice a week.
+Add this mask to your skincare regimen once or twice a week.

-The apple cider vinegar can remove excess oil on the skin while its astringent properties help in reducing and tightening the pores.
-The rose water brings a calming effect and is known for its powerful anti-inflammatory properties, which also help to soothe irritated or blemished skin.
-The two ingredients together will clean pores and tone your skin.
+The apple cider vinegar can remove excess oil on the skin, while its astringent properties help in reducing and tightening the pores.
+Rose water ensures a calming effect and is known for its powerful anti-inflammatory properties, which also help to soothe irritated or blemished skin.
+The two ingredients together will clean pores and create an even skin tone.

 Grind the oats to a powder and use around 10 tbsp of them.
 Add one and a half tbsp of turmeric powder, and blend.
-After this, start to slowly add rose water, enough to make a thick, but smooth paste.
+After this, slowly add rose water to make a thick but smooth paste.
 Clean your face and take a small amount of the mixture on your palm.
-Massage this paste on your face gently in circular motions, focusing more on the T-zone.
-Leave the paste to sit on your face for about 5-10 more minutes, before washing off with lukewarm water.
+Massage this paste on your face gently in circular motions, focusing on the T-zone.
+Leave the paste to sit on your face for about 5-10 more minutes before washing it off with lukewarm water.

-Aloe vera and Tea-tree oil are one of the best ingredients to protect your skin overnight and give it a fresh glow.
-Aloe is a non-comedogenic ingredient, meaning it won't clog your pores, while it still has powerful moisturizing properties.
-Tea-tree oil, on the other hand, is a science-backed essential oil, known for its abilities to treat various skin conditions, including acne, blackheads, whiteheads, spots and other annoying skin flaws.
+Tea-tree oil is a science-backed essential oil known for its ability to treat various skin conditions, including acne, blackheads, whiteheads, spots, and other annoying skin flaws.
 The mixture of both ingredients will keep your skin moisturized and hydrated without making it too oily or too dry.

-Just mix together one and a half tbsp of aloe vera gel with 10 drops of tea tree oil.
-Blend the mixture well, and then you are ready to apply on your face.
-Make sure you wash your face first with warm water and pat it dry.
-After you apply a small amount of the blend on your face, start to massage with your fingers in order to help it absorb better.
+Mix together one and a half tbsp of aloe vera gel with 10 drops of tea tree oil.
+Blend the mixture well, and then you're ready to apply it to your face.
+Make sure you wash your face first and pat it dry.
+After you apply a small amount of the blend, massage it with your fingers to help it absorb better.

 Make sure you patch-test the cream before using it directly on the face.
-Some people, with sensitive skin, may notice a reaction if allergic to some of the ingredients.
+Some people with sensitive skin may notice a reaction.

-Here we have another effective, homemade, night cream with tea tree oil in its base.
-The tea tree oil has anti-inflammatory and antimicrobial properties and will calm any redness, swelling or inflammation.
-In the end, you will get smooth and clear skin.
-The neem leaves have been in use for treating boils and skin infections in ancient India.
+Neem leaves were once used to treat boils and skin infections in ancient India.
 Today, they are part of many skincare products and natural home remedies because of their powers to clear the skin and inhibit the growth of bacteria.

-To make it, just mix half teaspoon of neem with 10 drops of the tea tree oil.
+To make it, just mix half a teaspoon of neem with 10 drops of tea tree oil.
 Before going to bed, wash your face with warm water, pat it dry and apply this remedy.
-Apply a couple of drops directly on the face and then use your fingers to spread all over the face, while massaging it in a circular motion for better absorption.
-For best results, use it on a daily basis.
+Apply a couple of drops directly on the face and then use your fingers to spread it all over the face while massaging it in a circular motion for better absorption.
+For the best results, add this to your daily skincare regimen.